US inflation reached a new 40-year high in June of 9.1% - KESQ

 WASHINGTON (AP) — Surging prices for gas, food and rent catapulted U.S. inflation to a new four-decade peak in June, further pressuring households and likely sealing the case for another large interest rate hike by the Federal Reserve, with higher borrowing costs to follow.

 Consumer prices soared 9.1% compared with a year earlier, the government said Wednesday, the biggest yearly increase since 1981, and up from an 8.6% jump in May.
-On a monthly basis, prices rose 1.3% from May to June, another substantial increase, after prices had jumped 1% from April to May.
+From May to June, prices rose 1.3%, another huge increase, after prices had surged 1% from April to May.

-The ongoing price increases underscore the brutal impact that inflation has inflicted on many families, with the costs of necessities, in particular, rising much faster than average incomes.
+The persistent price acceleration has underscored the brutal impact inflation has inflicted on Americans, with the costs of necessities, in particular, rising much faster than average incomes.
 Lower-income and Black and Hispanic Americans have been hit especially hard, because a disproportionate share of their income goes toward such essentials as housing, transportation and food.

+The inflation spike has diminished consumers’ confidence in the economy, sent President Joe Biden’s approval ratings tumbling, posed a political threat to Democrats in the November elections and raised the risk of a recession caused by much higher interest rates.
+Forty percent of adults said in a June AP-NORC poll that they thought tackling inflation should be a top government priority this year, up from just 14% who said so in December.

+The U.S. inflation surge erupted from the swift rebound from the 2020 pandemic recession, spurred by vast federal aid, ultra-low Fed rates and pent-up spending fueled by savings built up during the nation’s shutdowns.
+As Americans channeled their purchases toward items for the home, like furniture, appliances and exercise equipment, supply chains became snarled and prices for goods soared.
+Russia’s war against Ukraine further magnified energy and food prices.

 In addition, shipping costs and commodity prices have begun to fall.
 Pay increases have slowed.
 And surveys show that Americans’ expectations for inflation over the long run have eased — a trend that often points to more moderate price increases over time.